 And walking outside, in nature, made me so happy.
 Even in the rain.
 On a really hectic day, which I seem to have a lot of, taking my dog out at 10:00 at night, or later, made both of us feel good.
 (And late at night there are no other dogs for him to flip out at — small win there.)

 Step four: Push It a Bit More

 Think of your increases as an experiment.
 (And forgive yourself if you fall back.)
-I was soon walking for 15 minutes–7.5 minutes there; 7.5 minutes back.
-When I did my last Juice Plus Shred10, which calls for 30 minutes of exercise, I decided there was no good reason not to do 15 there, 15 back.
+I was soon walking for 15 minutes — 7.5 minutes there; 7.5 minutes back.
+But recently I decided there was no good reason not to do 15 there, 15 back.
 And I did it.
-Every day for 11 days, I’ve gotten 30 plus activity minutes.
+So, every day for 11 days now, I’ve gotten 30 plus activity minutes.

 Step five: Reward Yourself

 You know how you’ve played that game on your phone 479 days in a row?
 You did not need to reward yourself with gold stars or lattes or anything else in order to do that.
 It’s the dopamine hit.
 You get a little tiny reward every time you complete a game.

 My Fitbit rewards me with activity minutes, though it took a while for me to make the connection to my dopamine level.
 At some point, maybe in March, I realized that I was no longer ignoring or resisting my Fitbit.
 Now when it prompts me to get up from my writing and take 250 steps, I do it without thinking.
 If I’m driving, I pull over and find a place to walk.
 (I think I need a trail app.)
 How late will five minutes of walking make me?